CeruleanOwl/website-nodejs-expressjs/README.md

 Using JQuery for XHR requests

 Don't forget to npm install all dependencies and also npm dev install the dev dependencies for similar formatting softwares

+This was for my completion of my Linkedin Learning learning course: Building a Website using Nodejs and Expressjs taught by Daniel Khan